In Indonesia, Facebook and Twitter are 'buzzer' battlegrounds as elections loom

 Policing by the social media companies, however, was not a concern: None had ever had an account or post deleted.

-(GRAPHIC: Facebook on social media in Indonesia - tmsnrt.rs/2NPGswI)
+(GRAPHIC: Fake news on social media platforms in Indonesia - tmsnrt.rs/2NPGswI)

 Reporting by Fanny Potkin & Agustinus Beo Da Costa, additional reporting by Jessica Damiana, Ed Davies, and Cindy Silviana.
 Editing by Ed Davies, John Chalmers, Jonathan Weber and Raju Gopalakrishnan